Melanie Barcenas: Club career

-San Diego Wave
+San Diego Wave FC announced on March 21, 2023, that the club had signed Barcenas to a three-year contract under the recently created NWSL Under-18 Entry Mechanism.
+At the age of 15 years and 138 days, she became the youngest player at the time to sign in the NWSL, breaking the record set by Chloe Ricketts earlier in the month (15 years and 283 days).
+She had made her first appearance during a preseason match against Angel City FC earlier in the week.

-On March 21, 2023, Barcenas signed a three-year contract with San Diego Wave FC through the NWSL Under-18 Entry Mechanism at the age of 15 years and 138 days.
-This contract made her the youngest NWSL signee at the time, breaking the record set by Chloe Ricketts earlier in the month (15 years and 283 days).
-She made her first appearance with the team during a pre-season match against Angel City FC on March 18, 2023.
+On April 29, 2023, Barcenas made her NWSL regular-season debut as a 72nd-minute substitute for Belle Briede in a 3–1 loss to the Orlando Pride, becoming the youngest NWSL player to appear in a regular-season match (15 years and 177 days).
+On August 19, she became the youngest player to record an NWSL assist after setting up Amirah Ali in a 2–1 win over NJ/NY Gotham FC.
+She made 12 appearances in all competitions as the Wave won the NWSL Shield with the best record in the league.

-Barcenas made her NWSL regular-season debut on April 29, 2023, in a 3–1 loss to the Orlando Pride, entering as a substitute in the 72nd minute.
-Her appearance, somewhat delayed by an illness, nonetheless made her the youngest NWSL player to appear in a regular-season match (15 years and 177 days).
-On August 19, 2023, Barcenas became the youngest player to record an NWSL assist after serving up a pass to Amirah Ali in a win over NJ/NY Gotham FC.
+On September 28, 2024, Barcenas scored her first professional goal in a 2–0 victory over the Portland Thorns.
+She made 16 appearances in all competitions in her second season, but the Wave finished 10th and missed the playoffs for the first time.

-On September 28, 2024, Barcenas scored her first NWSL goal, contributing to a 2–0 victory over Portland Thorns FC.
-She went on to make 16 total appearances across all competitions in her second professional season.
-The Wave finished in 10th place in the league table, failing to qualify for the NWSL playoffs for the first time in club history.
+Under new head coach Jonas Eidevall, Barcenas scored her first goal of the season in a 4–1 win over Racing Louisville on April 19, 2025.
+The following week, she joined teammates Trinity Armstrong and Kimmi Ascanio as the first trio of 17-year-olds to start an NWSL game.
+She appeared in 17 matches over her third season as San Diego finished in sixth, though she missed the playoffs through injury as the Wave lost to the Portland Thorns in the quarterfinals.

-Barcenas, along with Trinity Armstrong and Kimmi Ascanio, made history in April 2025 by becoming the first trio of 17-year-olds to start an NWSL game.
-The following month, she assisted María Sánchez in a 5–2 victory over the North Carolina Courage.
-The victory extended the Wave's unbeaten streak to six matches and also set a club record for goals scored in a single match.
+With her rookie contract expiring, Barcenas signed a new one-year deal with the Wave on December 31, 2025.
+She scored her first goal of the season on March 25, 2026, in a 3–1 win over the Portland Thorns.
+Three days later, she scored an NWSL Goal of the Week–winning strike from the top of the box against the Chicago Stars.
+On July 4, she scored another Goal of the Week from distance into the top bins in a 2–0 win over Gotham FC.
+Later that month, she became the second-youngest NWSL player to make 50 regular-season appearances after Olivia Moultrie.